hilder-vitor/naive_bayes_classifier/README.md

 It uses the Breast Cancer Data Set (https://archive.ics.uci.edu/ml/datasets/Breast+Cancer), which was divided into a training set (from which the probabilities are computed) and a testing set (used to measure the accuracy).

-The script generate\_file\_probabilities.py precomputes the probabilities used by the classifier and store them in two files.
-The script naive\_bayes\_classifier.py reads those two files and the testing data set.
+Use the script split\_dataset\_train\_test.py to randomly generate the training and the test sets, then the script generate\_file\_probabilities.py to precompute the probabilities used by the classifier and to store them in two files.
+The script naive\_bayes\_classifier.py reads those two files and performs the classification of the instances from the testing data set.